mucsci-students/2025sp-420-Fingies/README.md

 - Maven (https://maven.apache.org/download.cgi)
   - Install the latest version for your operating system.

-### Run:
+### Compile:
 Clone the project and use ``java`` to run ``Main``.
 1. Call ``git clone https://github.com/mucsci-students/2025sp-420-Fingies.git``.
-2. Navigate to the ``2025sp-420-Fingies/src/`` directory.
+2. Navigate to the ``2025sp-420-Fingies/`` directory.
-3. Call ``mvn package`` to compile all of the files in ``src/``.
+3. Call ``mvn package`` to compile the program.
 This will build the package, test the program, and start it.

-4. Call ``mvn test`` to only run tests.
+### Run:
+- Run in CLI mode: ``java -jar target/fingies-1.0-SNAPSHOT.jar --cli``.
+- Run in GUI mode: ``java -jar target/fingies-1.0-SNAPSHOT.jar``.
+- Run tests: ``mvn test``.

+### How to use the CLI:
+1. Type a command with a list of space separated aguments and press ENTER.

+Type ``help`` for a list of commands and their arguments, or ``help command_name`` for help using a specific command.

-### GUI:
+### How to use the GUI:
+1. Select a command you want to execute from the menu bar.
-1. After filling the textboxes with arguments, press ENTER to execute the command.
+2. After filling the textboxes with arguments, press ENTER to execute the command.
-2. If you want to cancel the current command, press ESC while in one of the text boxes
+3. If you want to cancel the current command, press ESC while in one of the text boxes.

-## Known issues:
-- Invalid/altered JSON files aren't detected immediately by the program.
-- New files can be saved to invalid filepaths & replace already existing ones.
-- Entering a command with too many arguments (>200,000) can stall the program endlessly.

 ## Team Fingies
 - Nick Hayes